 The garlic and basil sauce should be warm and tangy.
 The pasta will be firm and soft but still, have plenty of firmness.
 All held together perfectly with the creamy melted mozzarella and topped with nutty parmesan.
-Pasta al forno really is the perfect bite of pasta.
+Rigatoni pasta al forno really is the perfect bite of pasta.

 What to Serve with Pasta al Forno

-These Italian recipes all go well with pasta.
-If you want a side dish, fresh-baked bread, or a meat entree, all of these recipes are great to serve with pasta al forno.
-I love to start this mean with a great glass of red wine and a classic Italian street food, taralli.
+These Italian recipes all go well together for a delicious supper.
+I love to start this meal with a great glass of red wine and a classic Italian street food, taralli.
 I highly recommend my Taralli Italain Black Pepper Cookie recipe.
-They are a savory flakey cracker-like cookie with floral olive oil and a little spice of black pepper.
+They are savory, flakey, cracker-like cookies with floral olive oil and a little spice of black pepper.

-Pasta al forno is a great make-ahead meal.
-You can assemble this pasta casserole and bake it layer.
+Rigatoni al Forno is a great make-ahead meal.
+You can assemble this pasta casserole and bake it later.
 Store it in the refrigerator for up to 48 hours before cooking.
-If baking pasta al forno later, add 10-15 minutes to the original cook time since it will be cold from the fridge.
+Add 10-15 minutes to the original cooking time since it will be cold from the fridge.

 This baked pasta dish is great for meal planning.
-It is wonderful also to prepare ahed of time to give to someone like new moms, neighbors, those not feeling well, or potlucks.
-Anyone that would love a vegetarian home-cooked meal, pasta al forno is a lovely casserole to gift them.
+It is also wonderful to prepare to give to someone like new moms, neighbors, those not feeling well, or potlucks.
+For anyone who would love a vegetarian home-cooked meal, this is a lovely casserole to gift them.

-This pasta al forno dish can be frozen.
-It freezes well both before or after baking.
-You can freeze pasta al forno by wrapping the casserole dish tightly with plastic wrap.
+This pasta casserole can be frozen.
+It freezes well both before and after baking.
+You can freeze it by wrapping the casserole dish tightly with plastic wrap.
 Then add an extra layer of foil or the lid that comes with your casserole dish.
 It can be frozen for up to 2 months.

 Product Recommendations for this Recipe: